 The arts have played a major role in Marisol Santana‘s development since when, as five years old, she began learning how to dance and play musical instruments.
-Through her education, research and practices, she has come to learn that art is the universal language which transcends culture, gender, religion, and nationality.
+Through her education, research and practices, she has come to learn that art is the universal language that transcends culture, gender, religion, and nationality.
 She has found that practicing multiple art forms increases learning, creates new art forms, activates metacognition, and improves social development/communication skills.
 Her teaching philosophy is informed by the work of Carl Jung in that the practice of art facilitates “individuation” by helping us reach our highest potentials, while revealing truths about who we really are and what we are meant to do in life.

 Nice to meet you, Marisol.
 Can you tell us when did you first learn about what it is meant to be a teaching artist?